Maximilian Piotrowski: Life

 In 1856, Piotrowski sent two paintings to the Kraków exhibition set up by the Kraków Society of Friends of Fine Arts: the Nativity of Christ (Narodzenie Chrystusa) and Invitation to a rendez vous (Zaproszenie na rendez vous).
-It was his first participation to the Society's exhibitions and was renewed almost annually.
+It was his first participation in the Society's exhibitions and was renewed almost annually.
 He traveled as well to Kraków via Warsaw and Częstochowa.
 In 1858, he exhibited the Death of Wanda (Śmierć Wandy) at the Kraków's event: the painting brought him great fame and recognition among Polish and German critics.
 In 1864, he exhibited in Berlin his work Marie Antoinette with the Dauphin in the Temple prison (Maria Antonina z Delfinem w więzieniu w Temple), which was similarly shown in Krakow three years later.
 During the 1863 January Uprising, Maximilian studio in Königsberg housed local Polish insurgents.
 A few of his paintings have been inspired by this series of events of this year.

-Piotrowski died on November 29, 1875 in Königsberg: his body was transferred to Bydgoszcz and buried inside the family crypt of the Staro Farny Cemetery in Grunwaldzka street.
+Piotrowski died on November 29, 1875, in Königsberg; his body was transferred to Bydgoszcz and buried inside the family crypt of the Staro Farny Cemetery in Grunwaldzka street.

 Works

-Maximilian Piotrowski painted about 200 paintings.
+Maximilian Piotrowski painted about 200 paintings in his lifetime.
 In Berlin, he was influenced by the historical sentimentality of the Düsseldorf school.
-His paintings were highly valued by his contemporaries, which is a reason of his appointment as a professor at the Academy of Fine Arts in Königsberg.
-One of his most famous realisations in this city was the polychrome in the university hall, rendering allegories of philosophy, history and mathematics.
+His paintings were highly valued by his contemporaries, which was a reason of his appointment as a professor at the Academy of Fine Arts in Königsberg.
+One of his most famous realizations in this city was the polychrome in the university hall, rendering allegories of philosophy, history and mathematics.

-Active during the Biedermeier period, Maximilian Piotrowski mastered his techniques:
+Active during the Biedermeier period, Maximilian Piotrowski mastered these techniques: